IBM/tpf-ds-notebooks/README.md

 * pandas (v0.24 or later)
 * Seaborn (v0.9 or later)

-The [Anaconda Python distribution (v2018.12 or later)](https://www.anaconda.com/distribution/) is recommended for easier installation and maintenance of the required Python libraries.
+The [Anaconda Python distribution (v2018.12 or later)](https://www.anaconda.com/distribution/) is recommended for a bundled installation of Jupyter Notebook and the required Python libraries.

 ## License